 $1000 Invested In This Stock 5 Years Ago Would Be Worth This Much

-Block (NYSE:SQ) has outperformed the market over the past 5 years by 32.78% on an annualized basis.
+Marvell Technology (NASDAQ:MRVL) has outperformed the market over the past 5 years by 20.33% on an annualized basis.

-Buying $1,000 In SQ: 5 years ago, an investor could have purchased 55.77 shares of Block at the time with $1,000.
-This investment in SQ would have produced an average annual return of 45.46%.
-Currently, Block has a market capitalization of $64.64 billion.
+Buying $1,000 In MRVL: 5 years ago, an investor could have purchased 62.38 shares of Marvell Technology at the time with $1,000.
+This investment in MRVL would have produced an average annual return of 33.18%.
+Currently, Marvell Technology has a market capitalization of $56.35 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.